Bosintang: History

 Most scholars agree that people on the Korean peninsula have consumed dog meat for thousands of years.
 The history of rr is more recent.
-A 1849 book Dongguksesigi contains a recipe for rr that includes boiled dog and green onion.
-Bosintang was also consumed in North Korea, and was served at dinner parties hosted by Kim Jong Il before he became leader of the country.
+An 1849 book Dongguksesigi contains a recipe for rr that includes boiled dog and green onion.
+Bosintang is also consumed in North Korea, where it is known as dangogiguk ("sweet meat soup") and was served at dinner parties hosted by Kim Jong Il before he became leader of the country.
+Pyongyang hosts a specialized dangogi ("sweet meat") restaurant.

 In June 2018, a South Korean municipal court ruled that killing dogs for their meat was illegal, though this law did not make it illegal to consume dog meat.
 According to a 2020 survey conducted by the Humane Society International of 1,000 South Koreans, 83.8% had never consumed dog meat and had no plans to ever do so.
 58.6% supported the outright ban of its consumption, with 57% of people responding that it had a negative impact on international perceptions of South Korea.

 On January 9, 2024, the South Korean parliament passed a law prohibiting the breeding and slaughter of dogs for consumption which will take effect in 2027 following a three-year grace period.